safdarali207/safdar/README.md

 # safdar
 this is not my first <br>
-safdar ali.dev is doing all that stuff adding new line here
+safdar ali.dev is doing all that stuff <br>
+adding new line here